Local Elections/Establishment of Serb-majority Municipalities

 On 23 May 2013 both governments adopted the implementation plan; according to which, by the end of October, local elections would be held.

 Following the adoption of this plan, Belgrade dismissed the mayors of all four northern municipalities and decided to dissolve the existing municipal structures in the northern part of Kosovo that were established and fully functioned under Serbia’s legislation and control.

 The first local elections in the northern municipalities were held in November 2013 and were facilitated by the OSCE, in accordance with Kosovo legislation.
 Kosovo agreed not to show state symbols, emblems and other state elements on the ballot boxes because Kosovo Serbs would not take part in any election process that indicated it was the elections of the independent Kosovo.

 In 2014, an official inauguration of the municipal bodies in all four municipalities and adoption of the municipal statues in accordance with Kosovo laws was completed.
-The aim of this was to abolish the Serbian municipal structures, however, it is not achieved yet.
+The aim was to abolish the Serbian municipal structures; something that is not achieved yet.